All Products

 Predefined data masking policies

 Predefined data masking policies include masking, hashing, character replacement, and rounding.
-To protect data, you can select a data masking policy based on the data types of sensitive data.
+To protect data, you can select a predefined data masking policy based on the data type of the sensitive data.

 Policy type